cepko33/whatcd-api/README.md

 `what.search(artist=string, album=string)`: Helper method that searches for an artist/album.
 It will start at 320kbps and lower the quality until it finds a result with any seeders.

 `what.download(id=string, path=string)`: Helper method to download a .torrent file from the torrent ID that was supplied.

-This library is rate limited to 5 requests per 10 seconds as specified by the WhatCD API documentation.
-So if you notice a few fast requests and sometimes a slow one, its probably waiting on rate limiting.

 # Testing